StichelMan/ChatSolid/README.md

 Private Feedback or Support: Contact us through the Inrupt Service Desk.

 ### Contributing

 The main focus of this project is to provide a solid chat application that can be used by anyone.
 If you want to contribute to this project, don't hesitate and try it out.

 ### Feedback

-For feedback, please raise issues in the issue section of the repository.
+For feedback, please raise issues in the issue section of the repository or contact me at: eli.vanstichelen@student.odisee.be.
 All feedback is welcome!

 ### License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-We chose this license to ensure that all modifications and derivatives of this project remain free and open-source.
-The GPL-3.0 license aligns with our goal of contributing to the community-driven Solid project, ensuring that our work and any extensions of it continue to benefit the open-source ecosystem.
+This license is chosen to ensure that all modifications and derivatives of this project remain free and open-source.
+The GPL-3.0 license aligns with the goal of contributing to the community-driven Solid project, ensuring that my work and any extensions of it continue to benefit the open-source ecosystem.